CBD is one of this year’s hottest trends. And it could transform your yoga routine — for reasons you’ll soon understand.

 The vanilloid receptors sense pain, regulate body temperature — two critical elements of the human experience.
 Our body uses pain to assess the risk to the body — it tells us when we’re at risk of damaging our joints or muscles from overstretching or positioning ourselves poorly during our yoga practice.
 Temperature is also important, as it plays a role in our metabolic rate and critical aspects of homeostasis (internal balance).

 In theory, applying said topical to potential ‘problem areas’ prior to your next yoga session could be helpful for improving your body’s perception to internal changes in the muscle tissue.
-Oral CBD may provide similar benefit as well.
+Oral CBD may provide similar benefits as well.

 Improving health is often the ideal goal of a daily yoga practice.
 Whether you’re a yoga beginner or a true master of the ancient art, taking CBD may help you take your practice to another level.